A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

+The \textit{ADAM} optimizer is utilized in this study.
+Due to the large number of samples and network parameters, our experiments with quasi-Newton optimizers, such as \textit{L-BFGS}, did not lead to any significant improvements, even when applied after \textit{ADAM}.

+In the SPiFOL framework, the presence of complex numbers in the parameters of the FNO architecture, as well as their potential occurrence in the loss function due to the loss formulation, necessitates a modification of the standard \textit{ADAM} optimizer.
+This adjustment ensures proper computation of derivatives with respect to complex-valued parameters, see \cite{bassey2021survey}.
+Additionally, the number of parameters for each model, along with the training and evaluation times, will be discussed in the subsequent sections.
+For the small deformation setup (2D and 3D cases) the macroscopic strain tensor, denoted by $\bar{\bm{\varepsilon}}$, is fixed for all reported results, as

-For the material parameters, according to Eq.\,\ref{eq:lame_phi}, the following material properties (Lamé constants) for both the stiffer and weaker phases are provided in the table.
+For the material parameters, according to Eq.\,\eqref{eq:lame_phi}, the following material properties (Lamé constants) for both the stiffer and weaker phases are provided in the table.
 Table\,\ref{tab:phase_params}.

-We use Eq.\,\ref{eq:lame_phi} to calculate the material properties of the intermediate phase in Fourier-based microstructures.
+We use Eq.\,\eqref{eq:lame_phi} to calculate the material properties of the intermediate phase in Fourier-based microstructures.
 This study looks at four different phase ratio values $r$: $5$, $10$, $50$, and $100$.

 This section is structured as follows: initially, we evaluate the performance of the top-performing SPiFOL networks, which include MLP, modified MLP, and FNO architectures, after training with $8000$ dual-phase samples.
 Next, We compare the performance of the SPiFOL utilizing FNO architecture with the modified MLP one, which utilizes a reduced input space for finer resolution $64~\text{by}~64$.
-Subsequently, we compare the performance of the SPiFOL with an FNO architecture against data-driven FNO models and examine the ZSSR approach for multiple phase-contrast ratio values.
+Subsequently, we compare the performance of the SPiFOL with an FNO architecture against data-driven FNO models and examine the ZSSR approach for multiple phase contrast ratio values.
+The performance of SPiFOL extensions for 3D and finite elasticity problems is discussed at the end of this section.\\ \textbf{Remark 4:} With two fixed for maximum and minimum stiffness, the reference stiffness tensor remains constant for both dual-phase and Fourier-based samples, regardless of variations in phase topology.
+It depends solely on the phase contrast ratio.